Orthodox Christians celebrate Christmas Eve

 The main event at this dinner is the cutting of the Christmas bread on pieces for each member of the family, one for the home and one for Jesus Christ.
 Inside the Christmas Bread there is a coin.
 There is a belief that whoever finds the coin in his/her piece of the bread will have luck the whole year.
 The coin is put in a glass of wine and the lucky person should drink from the wine.

-The house is decorated with oak branches with their leaves on, representing the wish of the family for long and healthy life. sk/11:11
+The house is decorated with oak branches with their leaves on, representing the wish of the family for long and healthy life. sk/13:56

 ###